Before You Begin

 In the policy Allow log on locally, ensure that the FIM MA account is explicitly specified, or add it to one of the groups that is already granted access.

-On the FIM Synchronization Service server, you must restrict only the FIM Synchronization Service service account and not the FIM Service service account.
-On the FIM Service server, you must restrict only the FIM Service service account, and not the FIM Synchronization Service service account.
+On the server running the FIM Synchronization Service, you must restrict only the FIM Synchronization Service service account and not the FIM Service service account.
+On the server running the FIM Service, you must only restrict the FIM Service service account, and not the FIM Synchronization Service service account.

 Use the following restrictions on the service accounts: